Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

-\paragraph{Training Details.} Since all tasks are unified into the same sequence-to-sequence format, we use $\text{BART}_{\textit{BASE}}$~\citep{lewis-etal-2020-bart} for all experiments under the same environment of NVIDIA 32GB V100 GPU.
-We set the inner hidden size $d_I'$ of $\mathbf{Proj}_{b}$ to $768$.
-For all experiments, we adopt AdamW~\citep{loshchilov2017decoupled} as the optimizer.
-For the prompt tuning/fine-tuning baseline, we perform grid search on the combination of a series of learning rates ($\{1\times10^{-5}, 2\times10^{-5}, 5\times10^{-5}, 1\times10^{-4}\}$) and batch sizes ($\{2,4,8\}$)\footnote{The numbers are chosen by pilot experiments on a random subset of tasks}, choose the best checkpoint using $\mathcal{D}_\text{dev}$, and evaluate it on $\mathcal{D}_\text{test}$.
-We set the max step to $10,000$/$100,000$ and validate on $\mathcal{D}_\text{dev}$ every $100$/$1000$ steps\footnote{We found empirically that prompt tuning requires around $10\times$ steps than fine-tuning to converge.}.
+\paragraph{Training Details.} We use $\text{BART}_{\texttt{BASE}}$~\citep{lewis-etal-2020-bart} for the experiments in the main paper, and unify all tasks into the same sequence-to-sequence format.
+We also test $\text{BART}_{\texttt{LARGE}}$ in \cref{sec:bartlarge}.
+For the prompt tuning / fine-tuning baseline, we perform grid search on the combination of a series of learning rates and batch sizes and choose the best checkpoint using $\mathcal{D}_\text{dev}$.
 We set the number of soft prompts to be $100$ for all tasks and randomly initialize them.
-For \ourmodel, we examine the dimension $d_I$ of $\{3, 5, 10, 50, 100\}$, respectively.
-During MSF, we only select the prompts that perform best on $\mathcal{D}_\text{dev}$ for each task to train the auto-encoder, since we found empirically that involving other prompts leads to worse performance.
-The hyper-parameters of IST are chosen as the same as prompt tuning for fair comparisons.
-Note that for fine-tuning/prompt tuning, $139$M/$76,800$ parameters are tuned during training, while \ourmodel only tunes $d_I$ free parameters.
+For \ourmodel, we examine the dimension $d_I$ of $\{5, 10, 50, 100, 250\}$.
+Note that for fine-tuning / prompt tuning, $139$M / $76,800$ parameters are tuned, while \ourmodel only tunes $d_I$ free parameters.
+More details are left in \cref{sec:training_detail}.